johko/johko.github.io/_posts/2024-12-04-robot-holmes-1.md

 ![image/png](/res/robot_holmes/blog_vqa.png)

 **Visual Grounding**

 Robot Holmes was getting to terms with the fact that the inhabitants of Vision-Language Village all seemed to be quite special characters.
-He had the feeling everyone here could be a murderer or no one.
+He had the feeling anyone here could be a murderer or no one.
 At the same time he sensed a strong bond in the local community.

 As he was giving this some thought, he came to halt in front of a shop window, with a puzzled look on his face.
 There were empty frames in all kinds of colors hanging, standing and laying in the shop window.

 He left out a heavy sigh, knowing that he had to go in and find out what this was all about.
-"Here we go again", he quietly said to himself and stepped inside the shop.
+"Here we go again", he quietly muttered to himself and stepped inside the shop.

 This time he was not greeted directly.
 A woman stood bent over a big workbench with some kind of magnifying goggles sitting on her nose.